Submerged Arc Welding Tractor Delivers Productivity Benefits

 Enhance productivity and quality benefits of SAW with a tractor

 Finding new ways to increase productivity and throughput in the fabrication and manufacturing operation is an everyday challenge.
-Getting the results you want may require an investment in new technologies or a change to the way things have always been done.
+Getting the results you want may require an investment in new technologies.

 In some shop welding applications, submerged arc welding (SAW) can deliver significant advantages for productivity, efficiency and operator comfort — while maintaining necessary weld quality.
-With deposition rates that are much greater than other welding processes, SAW is especially beneficial for applications that require welding long, straight joints.
+With much greater deposition rates than other welding processes, SAW is especially beneficial for applications that require welding long, straight joints.

-The SAW process can be mechanized by pairing it with a tractor — providing even greater benefits for productivity, quality and operator comfort in suitable welding applications.
+Operations can mechanize the SAW process by pairing it with a tractor.
+This provides even greater benefits for productivity, quality and operator comfort in suitable welding applications.

 If you’re considering submerged arc welding — or if you’re using SAW but would like to utilize the process for even greater benefits — a SAW process with a three- or four-wheeled tractor might be an option for your operation.